 Proactive de-energization of electric facilities, where a powerline is de-energized in anticipation of a fire or another emergent hazard exists, is known as a Public Safety Power Shutoff (PSPS).
 A PSPS is a temporary, last resort measure taken to reduce wildfire ignition potential during periods of high wind speeds, low humidity, and the presence of abundant severely dry fuels.

-As discussed in paragraph 6, PRECorp monitors weather conditions on a daily basis as part of PRECorp's standard operating procedures (SOPs).
-If warrantted, PRECorp may implement a PSPS during periods of critical wildfire risk, either at PRECorp's discretion or at the request of a fire response agency(s) or community leadership.
+PRECorp may implement a PSPS during periods of critical wildfire risk either at PRECorp's discretion or at the request of a fire response agency(s) or community leadership.

-PRECorp's Emergency Response Team (ERT) team will evaluate PSPS requests (internal or externally requested) and implement the PSPS if warranted and practical to do so.
-The event will be managed according to PRECorp's internal ERT procedures for various disaster and major hazard response.
+PRECorp's Emergency Response Team (ERT) team will evaluate any PSPS requests (internal or external to PRE-Corp) and implement the PSPS if warranted and practical to do so.
+The event will be managed according to PRE-Corp's internal ERT procedures for various disaster and major hazard response.
 Prior to implementing a PSPS the ERT team will complete the following steps.

-- 1. Fully define and clarify the PSPS request (impacted areas, duration, location(s), lock-out/tag-out and grounding requirements) - 2.
-Determine if the PSPS area can be safely sectionalized (de-energized and electrically isolated) without impacts to areas outside the PSPS area. - 3.
-Identify impacts to critical infrastructure (communications, water, EMS, hospitals, etc.). - 4.
-Determine a re-energization plan and re-energization criteria. - 5.
-Determine if the area considered for PSPS can be safely re-energized without impacts to areas outside the PSPS area. - 6.
-Determine impacts to other utilities (electric and non-electric) and coordinate the PSPS with those impacted utilities. - 7.
-Attempt to notify impacted members (customers) and stakeholders through manual and\or automated means.
+1. Fully define and clarify the PSPS request (impacted areas, duration, location(s), lock-out/tag-out and grounding requirements)

+2. Determine if the PSPS area can be safely sectionalized (de-energized and electrically isolated) without impacts to areas outside the PSPS area.

+3. Identify impacts to critical infrastructure (communications, water, EMS, hospitals, etc.).

+4. Determine a re-energization plan and re-energization criteria.

+5. Determine if the area considered for PSPS can be safely re-energized without impacts to areas outside the PSPS area.

+6. Attempt to notify impacted members (customers) and stakeholders through manual and\or automated means.